 The human stories behind scientific advances can teach us a lot about the miraculous ecosystem that drives biomedical progress—about the roles of serendipity and planning, of pure curiosity and practical application, of hypothesis-free and hypothesis-driven science, of individuals and teams, and of fresh perspectives and deep expertise.

-I think Eisen has a point, therefore, in reading the paper as a crafty effort to establish Zhang and Church as the scientists who brought the relay race to the finish line—and to portray their principal competitors for patents and prizes, Doudna and Charpentier, as merely two in a long string of runners.
+So I think Eisen has a point in reading the paper as a crafty effort to establish Zhang and Church as the scientists who brought the relay race to the finish line—and to portray their principal competitors for patents and prizes, Doudna and Charpentier, as merely two in a long string of runners.

 I’m glad to see other scientists, such as Mojica, receive credit in a major CRISPR narrative.
 Too often the early players and the scientists at lesser-known universities become lost to history altogether.
 But we should also recognize how Lander uses those actors to create a crowd in which to bury Doudna and Charpentier.
 It would have been possible to mention Mojica, Gilles Vergnaud, and others while still giving Doudna and Charpentier their due.